hexhowells/YouTube-Clip-Finder/README.md

 # YouTube-Clip-Finder
 Simple site that can search the spoken text within a video to find specifc clips using a Flask backend and vanilla HTML, CSS, JS in the front-end.
+Written in a day for fun and practice with more web stuff.

 Example of using the site: